 Her obsession with the cordless drill, pocket hole Kreg jig and table saw started with long sessions watching YouTube videos on how (and how not) to use tools.
 Since then, she’s completed countless inventive projects.
 From transforming a pillar candle and pot lid into the cutest bird bath in the history of birdbaths, to remodeling her daughter’s desk into a custom kitchen island, Gail is always on the lookout for castaways to bring back to life.
 (These days, the kitchen island isn’t full of cooking utensils, but sand paper, paint stirrers and paint brushes!)

 There is a great search function over on the right sidebar.
 It will help you find what you want.
-Up at the top on the menu, you can see my Project Galleries from 6 years of Blogging DIY.
 This is the fastest way to to have a look-see around My Repurposed Life.
+Of course, there's always the google machine.
+Type in My Repurposed Life and anything you're looking for.

-Also on the navigation bar at the top of the blog, you can read more about me, more about My Repurposed Life, check out my favorite products, or see where I’ve been featured.
+Also on the navigation bar at the top of the blog, you can read more about Gail, more about My Repurposed Life, check out her favorite products and more.

-On the top right, you’ll find my social media buttons.
-If you like what you see, please consider connecting with My Repurposed Life on a regular basis via Facebook, Twitter, Subscription, or Pinterest.
+On the top right, you’ll find the all important social media buttons.
+If you like what you see, please consider connecting with My Repurposed Life on a regular basis via Facebook, Twitter, Email Subscription, or Pinterest.

 Grab a cup of coffee or another beverage of your choice, sit back and take a look around My Repurposed Life.
 You’re sure to find something to inspire you.

-If you ever have any questions, feel free to email me: email@example.com
+If you ever have any questions, feel free to email Gail: firstname.lastname@example.org